rrr-dw/typing_practice_anywhere/README.md

 * Analyzes your typing performance.

 Use Cases:
-* Checking how fast you can type with the web content you interested in.
+* Checking how fast you can type with the web content you interested in
-* memorizing terminology / spelling / lyrics / phrases.
+* memorizing terminology / spelling / lyrics / phrases
-* Learning foreign languages by typing foreign web contents.
+* Learning foreign languages by typing foreign web contents

 # Practice Typing with any Web Contents
 ![](./doc/lyrics.gif)